 However, the story does not end there.

 Things get a bit more complicated once we take into account the fact that the astronomical year is not exactly 365 days and six hours long.
-In fact, the astronomical year is actually 365 days, five hours, 48 minutes and 45 seconds or 365.2422 days long.
+In fact, the astronomical year is actually 365 days, five hours, 48 minutes and 45 seconds, or 365.2422 days long.
 This means that by adding an average of six hours to the calendar every year, we are actually overshooting the astronomical year by 11 minutes and 15 seconds.
 These extra minutes might not seem like a big deal year-to-year, but over the course of 400 years, these added minutes add up to about three extra days.
-To make up for these extra days, we remove three leap days from the calendar every 400 years.
+To compensate for these extra days, we remove three leap days from the calendar every 400 years.
 To do this, we don’t pull random leap days from the calendar; instead, we take away the leap days that occur on century years that are not divisible by 400.
-For example, we had a leap year in the year 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.
-The leap days in these three years are taken away so that we can compensate for overshooting the astronomical year by three days.
+For example, we had a leap year in 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.

 The way our leap day schedule is set up, we come pretty close to matching the true astronomical year, but it’s not perfect.
-However, we are so close, that whatever differences are left are so small that they do not affect us.
+We are so close, though, that whatever differences are left are so small that they do not affect us.
 If you really want to get nit-picky, though, keep reading.

 Leap years and leap seconds occur because our calendars do not align with what is actually happening in space.
 Astronomers keep careful track of where our Earth is relative to the sun, and where we are in our daily rotation, so that the rest of us don’t have to.
 Can you imagine if we had to use a calendar that was 365 days, four hours, 48 minutes, and 15 seconds long?
 What if we had to observe a day that was a few seconds over or under 24 hours?
 While our 365 day year and 24 hour day are not perfect from a scientific point of view, they get the job done for most of us, and we can rest assured that astronomers will keep us on schedule.